tcrain96/Weather-Dashboard/README.md

-A Weather Dashboard that allows a user to input any city name in the world, and to view that city's current weather, as well as it's 5 day weather forcast.
+A Weather Dashboard that allows a user to input any city name in the world, and to view that city's current weather, as well as it's 5 day weather forecast.

 https://tcrain96.github.io/weather-dashboard/